monsterkodi/koffee/README.md

      ]
 ```

-If you decide to join these into a single line, you have a problem: for each of the lines you have to insert a comma.
+If you decide to join these into a single line, you have a problem: for each of the lines a comma must be inserted.
 The same goes for objects that span over multiple lines.

-In **koffee**, you don't need to insert the commata after string and number primitives.
+In **koffee**, you don't need to insert commata after string and number primitives.
-Those are all valid koffee expressions:
+Those are all valid expressions:

 ```
      a = [ 1 2 3 ]